hareeshgit2024/notes-reference/kubernetes-notes/kubernetes_basics_Statefulsets.md

 **STATEFULSETS**

-In Kubernetes, StatefulSets are a specialized type of controller used to manage stateful applications.
+In Kubernetes, A StatefulSet runs a group of Pods, and maintains a sticky identity for each of those Pods.
+This is useful for managing applications that need persistent storage or a stable, unique network identity.
+StatefulSets are a specialized type of controller used to manage stateful applications.
 They provide features that are particularly useful for applications that require persistent storage, stable network identities, and ordered deployment and scaling.

 Here are the key features of StatefulSets: